wso2/docs-is/en/docs/deploy/migrate/migrate-to-600.md

         transformToSymmetric: "true"
         ```

-    Under each migrator's parameters, find the property value of **currentEncryptionAlgorithm** and ensure that it matches with the value of the `org.wso2.CipherTransformation` property found in the `<OLD_IS_HOME>/repository/conf/carbon.properties` file.
+    5. Under each migrator's parameters, find the property value of **currentEncryptionAlgorithm** and ensure that it matches the value of the `org.wso2.CipherTransformation` property found in the `<OLD_IS_HOME>/repository/conf/carbon.properties` file.

 ## Step 2: Run the migration client

-To download the **migration resources**, visit [the latest release tag](https://github.com/wso2-extensions/identity-migration-resources/releases/latest) and download the wso2is-migration-x.x.x.zip under **Assets**.
-Unzip it to a local directory.
+To download the **migration resources**:

+1. Go to the [latest release tag](https://github.com/wso2-extensions/identity-migration-resources/releases/latest) and download the `wso2is-migration-x.x.x.zip` under **Assets**.
+2. Unzip it to a local folder.

     !!!
 Note
-    - **x.x.x** of `wso2is-migration-x.x.x.zip` denotes the
-    version number of the most recently-released migration resources.
+        - **x.x.x** of `wso2is-migration-x.x.x.zip` denotes the version number of the most recently-released migration resources.
-    - The directory where the `wso2is-migration-x.x.x.zip` is unziped will be referred to as ` <IS_MIGRATION_TOOL_HOME> `.
+        - The folder of the `wso2is-migration-x.x.x.zip` will be referred to as `<IS_MIGRATION_TOOL_HOME>`.

+3. Copy the ` org.wso2.carbon.is.migration-x.x.x.jar ` file in the `<IS_MIGRATION_TOOL_HOME>/dropins` folder into the ` <NEW_IS_HOME>/repository/components/dropins ` folder.

+4. Copy the **migration-resources** folder to the `<NEW_IS_HOME>` root folder.

 ### Dry run

 Before doing the actual migration, it is recommended to do a dry run and analyze the generated report for any recommendations related to the migration.

-Dry-run capability in the userstore migrator will allow the migration utility to validate the system for the userstore configurations and generate a report regarding the migration compatibility.
-In the generated migration report,
-if there are any warnings in the generated migration report, it is recommended to contact the WSO2 support to identify the best migration strategy.
+Dry-run capability of the migrator allows you to validate the system for the user store configurations and to generate a report regarding the migration compatibility.
+If there are any warnings in the migration report, it is recommended to contact WSO2 support to identify the best migration strategy.

-Follow the steps given below.
+Follow the steps given below to perform the dry run.

-1. Configure the migration report path using the value of `reportPath`, `<IS_HOME>/migration-resources/migration-config.yaml` in the `migration-config.yaml`.
+1. Configure the migration report path using the `reportPath` value in the `<IS_HOME>/migration-resources/migration-config.yaml` file.

+    !!! info
         This path should be an absolute path.

-2. Run the migration utility with system property, `dryRun`.
-Following is a sample command.
+2. Run the migration utility with the `dryRun` system property:

     -   On Linux/MacOS

         ``` bash
         sh wso2server.sh -Dmigrate -Dcomponent=identity -DdryRun
         ```

     -   On Windows

         ``` bash